sony-string/sony-string/README.md

  ♔ I'd like to play chess sometimes.
 My chess.com <a href="https://www.chess.com/member/saengkimchi">profile</a> <br/>
  I always welcome all challenges :D <br/><br/>
  Algorithm PS is also one of my hobby now... <br/><br/>
- 🎹 I learned piano in myself for 4 months in last year, but not now. (cuz, I live in the dormitory of university now :<)
+ 🎹 I learned piano in myself for 4 months in last year, but not now.
 </p>

 <br/><br/><br/><br/>